neuricos/picoCTF-2019-Sol/ReverseEngineering/ReverseEngineering.md

 picoCTF{Hasten.
 Hurry.
 Ferrociously Speedy. #1dc758f2}
 ```

+One thing to notice is that the target program would reject the answer if the answer is too big.
+This may be related to how the program handles integers.

 ### droids3 (450 points)

 Find the pass, get the flag.
 Check out this file.
 You can also find the file in `/problems/droids3_0_b475775d8018b2a030a38c40e3b0e25c`.